+erariever of importance

-1. Product quality and safety
+Product quality and safety

-2. Responsible sourcing
+Responsible sourcing

-3. Consumer behaviour and customer success
+Consumer behaviour and customer success 1

-4. Consumer health and wellbeing
+Consumer health and wellbeing

-5. Product environmental and social impact
+Product environmental and social impact

-6. Economic performance
+Economic performance

-7. Innovation capabilities
+Innovation capabilities1

-8. Raw material availability
+Raw material availability

-9. Technology and digitalisation
+Technology and digitalisation 1

-10. Transparency and reporting
+Transparency and reporting

-11. Talent management
+Talent management

-12. Employee health, safety and wellbeing
+Employee health, safety and wellbeing

-13. Human rights
+Human rights

-14. Traceability
+Traceability

-15. Diversity and inclusion
+Diversity and inclusion

-16. Governance and business conduct
+Governance and business conduct

-17. Water stewardship
+Water stewardship

-18. Climate change
+Climate change

-19. Wastemanagement

-20. Deforestation

-21. Local community development

-22. Labour/management relations

-23. Women's empowerment

-24. Biodiversity
+Waste management

-These topics have been added following an internal review and plausibility check of the Givaudan purpose, the 2025 strategy as well as risk management, and do not represent a mathematical positioning.

-internally reviewed our list of material topics during the year to make sure it is consistent with the Givaudan purpose, our 2025 strategy, and our analysis of risk categories.
+of the Givaudan purpose, the 2025 strategy as well as risk management, and do internally reviewed our list of material topics during the year to make sure it is consistent with the Givaudan purpose, our 2025 strategy, and our analysis of risk categories.
 From this review, existing topics remain relevant and three additional topics have been added.
 This ensures an integrated materiality matrix that takes both sustainability and business aspects into consideration.